Plimpton Lecture Series

 This new annual lecture series will highlight the value of anthropological theory and methods in solving real world problems, with a focus on applying these methods to business activities.
 In addition to the lecture, anthropology students and selected other interested students will be given the opportunity to meet with the lecturer in a small group setting.
-This lecture is possible through the generous support of Mr. Jonathon Plimpton, Managing Director, International Business Management, Inc. and a 1970 graduate of Anthropology of Western Reserve College.
+This lecture is possible through the generous support of Mr. Jonathon Plimpton, Founder, International Business Management, Inc. and a 1970 graduate of Anthropology of Western Reserve College.

 Thursday, April 8, 4:00 – 5:30 pm, Zoom

 “Mining Cultural Metaphors in Product Development and Design”

 Dr. Sunderland is a specialist in the anthropological, ethnographic and cultural analysis of consumer worlds.
 Founder and president of Cultural Research & Analaysis, she is also first author of Doing Anthropology in Consumer Research and co-editor of the 2014 Handbook of Anthropology in Business.
 Her analyses have provided the strategic insight for the successful makeover of brands and retail environments as well as contributed to the launch of new advertising, products and brand strategies for many clients including Citibank, Nissan and PepsiCo.

 Melissa Cefkin, Ph.D.

 Principal Researcher, Human Centered Systems, Nissan Research Center